Browsing: content marketing

-In recent years, we've seen media organisations take advertising services in-house, with TVNZ Blacksand and NZME's CreateMe, and now 99 is taking on the work of journalists, by launching an offering called Newsroom, which will see it create editorial content marketing for its clients with a writer and editor.
+In the past year, we’ve seen media organisations take advertising services in-house, with TVNZ Blacksand and NZME’s CreateMe, and now 99 is taking on the work of journalists, by launching its Newsroom, which will see it create editorial content marketing for its clients with a writer and editor.
 We talk to managing director Paul Manning about how the agency is taking on media organisations.

 Narrative’s Vincent Heeringa on why shares, clicks and likes are bad yardsticks for marketers and how social sharing is the equivalent of casual sex.

 In today’s multi-channel climate, brands need to be very shrewd about how they get through to their audience.
 Traditional advertising just ain’t cutting as much mustard as it once did, particularly with the young’uns.
 Spark has recognised this, and following on from its last collaboration with NZME, which focused on what life might be like in 2025, it’s again enlisted the publisher to bring a second piece of content marketing to life, this time targeted at small business owners.

 At the recent CAANZ session ‘Who’s buying?
 The future of content commercialisation in NZ’, several industry commentators weighed in on whether content marketing is nothing more than an annoyance.
 Here’s a rundown of what Metro’s Simon Wilson, The Spinoff’s Duncan Greive, MediaWorks’ Alana O’Neill, Fairfax’s Ellen Read and former Herald editor-in-chief Tim Murphy had to say.

 Claudia Batten is currently on the Better by Design Study Tour in the US along with a number of other Kiwi overachievers and she says the success of Contently—and the attitude of its founder Shane Snow—shows that marketing now needs to come from a place of integrity and sincerity.